mmichaelis/minecraft-setup/README.md

 # Minecraft-Setup

-> Setup scripts for Minecraft Server Setup
+> Setup Scripts for Minecraft Server as Windows Service

 This repository contains a script to set up Minecraft Server on Microsoft Windows as service.
 It has been tested with Windows 8 but should also work for other Windows versions.